 Years licensed26%$802

-Based on our findings, Auto-Owners provides the cheapest rates for a full coverage policy in South Carolina if you have a good driving record.
+Our research shows that Auto-Owners has the cheapest full coverage car insurance rates in South Carolina for individuals with a good driving record.

-To get affordable car insurance in South Carolina, figure out the coverage you require, compare quotes from different companies, look for discounts and keep a good driving record.
+To get cheap car insurance in South Carolina, first, figure out what coverage you need.
+Then, compare prices from different companies.
+Look for discounts and try to keep your driving record clean.
+Even if you’ve had tickets or accidents, you might still find a company that offers you a good deal.

 Methodology